wentam/unified-inhibit/README.md

 ```
 nix run github:wentam/unified-inhibit
 ```
-(inhibitors requiring setuid will not work like this)
+(interfaces requiring setuid will not work like this)

 ## Dependencies